solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 - Hash: A SHA-256 hash of a chunk of data.
 - Pubkey: The public key of a Ed25519 key-pair.
 - Transaction: A list of Solana instructions signed by a client key-pair to authorize those actions.
-- Signature: An Ed25519 signature of transaction's payload data (= instructions).
+- Signature: An Ed25519 signature of transaction's payload data including instructions.
 This can be used to identify transactions.

 ## Configuring State Commitment